b-love-dev/myHLS-Authenticated-Stream-Downloader/readme.md

 2. **FFmpeg** (Ensure it is added to your system's PATH environment variables)
 3. **Python Packages:**
 4. Bash

-pip install yt-dlp pycryptodomex
+5. pip install yt-dlp pycryptodomex

-5.
+ (Note: pycryptodomex is required so yt-dlp can decrypt AES-128 streams natively without crashing).
-6. (Note: pycryptodomex is required so yt-dlp can decrypt AES-128 streams natively without crashing).
+6. pip install streamlink
 ## **💻 Installation & Usage**

 1. Clone this repository or download the download.py file: